 11. Supplement with oregano oil.

 You probably have oregano in your spice cabinet, but you might want to add it to your medicine cabinet as well.
 Oregano oil is known for its high antioxidant levels and antimicrobial properties, which can aid in the fight against viral infections like the common cold.
 If a bacterial infection, like strep throat, is causing your pain, you may be in luck too.
-Oregano oil has been found to have strong antibacterial properties that may be as effective as a round of antibiotics, without all the gut microbiome damage.
+Oregano oil has been found to have strong antibacterial properties12 that may be as effective as a round of antibiotics, without all the gut microbiome damage.
 Just be sure to consult with your doctor if you think you may have a bacterial infection.

 12. Diffuse with eucalyptus oil.

 Breathe a sigh of relief—the fresh scent of eucalyptus is here to help.
-Eucalyptus has been shown to loosen mucus in the throat, which will help you decongest and clear your airways.
+Eucalyptus13 has been shown to loosen mucus in the throat, which will help you decongest and clear your airways.
 This essential oil also has antimicrobial and antibacterial properties to help you fight off your cold.
 Try adding a couple of drops of eucalyptus to an oil diffuser to breathe in its healing powers.

 13. Avoid a sore throat altogether.

 Now that you've conquered your cold, it's time to focus on raising your defenses so you don't catch another one anytime soon.
 A healthy lifestyle full of antioxidant-rich fruits and veggies, plenty of liquids, and restful sleep is the best way to protect yourself from the common cold, but here are a few more ways to boost your immune system and ward off future illnesses.
-The CDC suggests washing your hands frequently with warm soapy water, especially during peak cold and flu season, to stop the spread of germs.
+The CDC suggests14 washing your hands frequently with warm soapy water, especially during peak cold and flu season, to stop the spread of germs.

 You can also lend your immune system a helping hand by upping your supplement game.
 Creating a supplement routine that includes oregano oil, vitamin D, and a multivitamin will support your system and keep you in tiptop shape.
 And don't forget to take time for self-care.
 Whether it's reading a book, going for a walk, or putting on a face mask, taking time to focus on you can help reduce stress and keep your immune system strong.